Oregon’s Safest Cities of 2026

 For the purposes of this report, the terms “dangerous” and “safest” refer explicitly to crime rates as calculated from FBI crime data—no other characterization of any community is implied or intended.

-• 44 cities met our criteria to be considered for ranking.
+• 44 cities met the criteria for ranking.

-• West Linn tops our list for the fifth year in a row.
+• West Linn tops our list for the seventh year in a row.

 The 10 safest cities in Oregon